-Nightfall is here to overcome some of the risks inherent in using SaaS platforms.
+Nightfall is here to overcome some of the security risks inherent in using SaaS platforms.
 As the industry’s first cloud-native DLP platform, Nightfall integrates directly with the API of some of these popular platforms to detect and protect data shared internally.
 We use AI and machine learning to scan both structured and unstructured data, understanding the surrounding context with high levels of accuracy to efficiently prevent data from falling into the wrong hands.

 Learn more about Nightfall’s cloud DLP by scheduling a demo at the link below.